TRS responds to all public record requests in compliance with the Illinois Freedom of Information Act, 5 ILCS 140.

 The following information is provided in compliance with the Illinois FOIA law 5 ILCS 140/4.

 TRS is the retirement system for educators employed in public schools outside the city of Chicago in positions requiring licensure under the Illinois School Code.
-TRS administers retirement annuities, disability and survivor benefits as provided in Illinois Pension Code 40 ILCS 5/16 for over 423,500 members, annuitants, and beneficiaries.
-TRS is a governmental tax-qualified plan under Internal Revenue Code Sections 414(d) and 401(a) and had assets of $53.3 billion as of June 30, 2019.
+TRS administers retirement annuities, disability and survivor benefits as provided in Illinois Pension Code 40 ILCS 5/16 for over 439,000 members, annuitants and beneficiaries.
+TRS is a governmental tax-qualified plan under Internal Revenue Code Sections 414(d) and 401(a) and had a net position of $64.8 billion as of June 30, 2022.

 Information Publicly and Immediately Available from TRS